 First, it is the author’s experience that a competitively paid, highly trained workforce will assist in retaining employees, which saves you money.
 Studies show that employees that feel engaged are excited about their future and continued growth.
 While this may seem like a long-term strategy, employers will see immediate benefits.
 Engaged employees have an increased level of productivity.
 In fact, highly engaged employees are 38% more likely to have above-average productivity.

 Second, engaged employees bring new ideas to the table.
 When employees feel they are part of the team and the success of the company, they are prone to share it with the team.
 This could be changed to a process or it may even put items on a “stop doing” list.
 While this all sounds good where does a company start?

 1. Get your leaders involved

 It starts with your CEO.
 If your CEO values training, the rest of the leadership team will follow.
-Find leaders in your company who have specific interest or expertise and work with them on becoming a training leader.
+Find leaders in your company who have specific interests or expertise and work with them on becoming training leaders.
 For the purpose of this article consider designating a supervisor or other management staff to become a certified welding supervisor.
-This is a program offered by the American Welding Society and specifically addresses the economics of welding.
+This program offered by the American Welding Society specifically addresses the economics of welding.

 2. Designate a training area

 It doesn’t have to be the fanciest place, but one where employees can engage and connect while learning.